+number, if applicable.

+- (f) Docketing of petitions.

-- filing that purports to be a petition or which otherwise claims relief that may be sought through the filing of a petition.
-If a filing fails to satisfy any statutory requirement for the filing of a petition, the Board will notify the petitioner of the deficiency in the filing and give the petitioner an opportunity to correct the deficiency.
-The petitioner shall remedy the deficiency within 30 days of the Board's notice.
-If the petitioner fails to remedy the deficiencies, the Board will summarily dismiss the petition. - (2) For purposes of section 806.1(a)(4) of the FC (72) P. S. § 806.1(a)(4)), the administrative review procedure will be deemed to be initiated on the date the Board dockets the petition. - (g) Additional Information.
-Upon written request, the Board may require a petitioner to furnish additional information that may be necessary to define the issues or to determine the case. - (h) Signatures.
+- (1) The Department will docket upon receipt any filing that purports to be a petition.
+If a filing fails to

+- (2) For purposes of section 806.1(a)(4) of the FC (72) P. S. § 806.1(a)(4)), the administrative review procedure will be deemed to be initiated on the date the Board dockets the petition. - (g) Additional Information.
+Upon written request, the that may be necessary to define the issues or to determine the case. - (h) Signatures.
 A signature includes an electronic signature issued by the Department to the Petitioner. - § 7.14.
-Board practice and procedure.

-- (a) General rules.
-Practice and procedure before the Board is as follows: - (1) Burden of proof.
-The petitioner shall have the burden of proof on all issues except fraud.
+Board practice and procedure. - (a) General rules.
+Practice and procedure before the Board is as follows: